cartpauj/php-constants-manager/readme.txt

 = When are my constants available in my code? =

-Constants are loaded during the `plugins_loaded` action with priority 1, making them available to:
+By default, constants are loaded during the `plugins_loaded` action with priority 1, making them available to:
 - All theme code (themes load after plugins)
 - Most other plugins (unless they use higher priority)
 - WordPress hooks like `init`, `wp_loaded`, etc.

+For earlier loading, enable the "Early Loading" option in Settings, which creates a must-use plugin that loads constants before any regular plugins.

 = Can I customize how the tables are displayed? =